TylerTemp/SaintsField/README.md

 **4.32.0**

 UI Toolkit: You can now serialize a long/ulong type of `enum`, which is not supported by Unity.
-Please read "Extended Serialization" secstion for more info.
+Please read "Extended Serialization" section for more info.

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.